Klepac-Ceraj-Lab/echo_metadata/sequencing_SOP.md

 The result of `ls -l RowlandMetaG` (or whatever folder they were extracted into), especially at the end, should match the content of the `_details.txt` file.

+_Note: folder names can be determined from the original dropbox link_

 for example

 ```sh